GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Fixed: Show tooltips when No Conflict Mode is enabled
+* Fixed: Merge Vars for labels in Single Entry table layouts

 = 1.1.4 =
 * Fixed: Sort & Filter box not displaying
 * Fixed: Multi-select fields now display as drop-down field instead of text field in the search bar widget